clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```
  int [1:5] 1 2 3 4 5
 ```
+Note that you can only select a single list element at a time using `[ ]` (because this would have to return multiple objects).

 Subsetted Lists Can Be of Length > 1
 ====================================================================================
 incremental: true

-You can use vector-style subsetting to get a sublist:
+You can use vector-style subsetting to get a sublist of multiple elements:

 ```r
 length(my_list[c(1, 2)])